 With a plethora of screening tools already available and proven to be effective, a noted barrier is the process of deciding and then selecting which screening tool is ideal for an individual or an organization.
 Noting this, the Michigan Suicide Prevention Commission created a universal screening tool workgroup to address this issue.
-The workgroup created two deliverables: a checklist that guides individuals in things that they should be considering when choosing their ideal evidence-based universal screening tool, and then an actual list of available evidence-based screening tools with detailed information that can be referenced when deciding which of the various screening tools are the best fit for the individuals that are being screened or can best fit within their organizations screening criteria.
+The workgroup created two deliverables: a checklist that guides community based organizations and health care professionals in things that they should be considering when choosing their ideal evidence-based universal screening tool, and then an actual list of available evidence-based screening tools with detailed information that can be referenced when deciding which of the various screening tools are the best fit for the individuals that are being screened or can best fit within their organizations screening criteria.